 The fact of the matter is that the Republic of South Sudan is a nation still deeply infested with tribal ideologies and the SPLM-led government must be smart to avoid digging its own political grave.

-What are possible consequences if these issues are not addressed quickly?
+What are the possible consequences if these issues are not addressed quickly?

 There are consequences that the SPLM-led government must prepare for if it is serious about its own political potential.
 However, if the ruling party fails to change its current political attitude and cast off its autocratic tendencies, then the following outcomes may be all but inevitable:

 (1) South Sudan will be deeply divided into regional and tribal lines—this could encourage or incite ethnic or regional rebellions, deepen mistrust between communities in the already fragile society, and further destabilize the new nation.

 (2) The ruling party will lose its vital grounds and regional politics will ascend—this could cause an uprising against the ruling party.

 (3) National parliamentarians will be influenced or guided by regional or tribal politics, not national or party politics.